MRehanMehdi/Number-Converter/README.md

-Number Converter:
+# Number Converter

-This project, Number Converter, is an assembly language program designed to perform various numerical base conversions.
-It demonstrates efficient use of the 8086 microprocessor's instruction set to handle user input and display the converted results.
+The **Number Converter** is an assembly language project designed to perform efficient and accurate numerical base conversions.
+This program demonstrates the use of the 8086 microprocessor's instruction set to handle user inputs and display converted results across different numerical systems.

-Features:
+## Features

+- **Binary Conversions:**
+  - Binary to Decimal
+  - Binary to Octal
-Binary to Decimal, Octal, and Hexadecimal
+  - Binary to Hexadecimal
+- **Decimal Conversions:**
+  - Decimal to Binary
-Decimal to Binary and Octal
+  - Decimal to Octal
+- **Octal Conversions:**
+  - Octal to Binary
+  - Octal to Decimal
-Octal to Binary, Decimal, and Hexadecimal
+  - Octal to Hexadecimal
+- **Hexadecimal Conversions:**
+  - Hexadecimal to Binary
-Hexadecimal to Binary and Decimal
+  - Hexadecimal to Decimal
+- **Input Validation:**
-Input validation for binary, octal, and hexadecimal formats Error handling for invalid inputs
+  - Ensures valid input formats for binary, octal, and hexadecimal numbers.
+- **Error Handling:**
+  - Detects invalid binary digits.
+  - Validates octal inputs (range: 0-7).
+  - Checks for valid hexadecimal characters (range: 0-F).

-Conversion Options:
+## Conversion Options

+The program supports the following conversion operations:
 1. Binary to Decimal
 2. Binary to Octal
 3. Binary to Hexadecimal